MikeDacre/tmux-zsh-vim-titles/README.md

 `#T` is the terminal title and is set by the zsh and vim plugins, without it those other plugins **will not display their titles**.

-Additionally, if `$tmux_no_set_window_status` is set, the window status tabs will not be updated to include the terminal title, by default the window status is set to '#I:#T', if `$tmux_no_set_window_status` is set in your shell, you can override the window titles with:
+Additionally, if `$tmux_set_window_status` is set, the window status tabs will also be updated to include the terminal title, by default the window status is set to '#I:#W#F', you can also ignore this setting and just do it manually:

 ```shell
 tmux set-window-option -g window-status-current-format "#I:#T"
 tmux set-window-option -g window-status-format "#I:#T"
 ```

+This option also affects ZSH, which will rename the windows with a shortened PATH.

 Note, after altering any of these settings, run `tmux source ~/.tmux.conf` to implement the changes.